Blog« back to blog homeSubscribe to RSS feed

 Category: News, Results | Friday, October 13th, 2023 | Comments Off on Early Sullivan Prevails Before Nevada Supreme Court Likely Ending Massive HOA Litigation

-An Early Sullivan appellate team of Scott E. Gizer and Sophia S. Lau secured a monumental victory on behalf of the title insurance industry when the Nevada Supreme Court agreed with them that title insurers did not agree to insure lenders against the enormous losses they suffered when numerous Homeowner’s Associations foreclosed on their assessment liens wiping out deeds of trust securing hundreds of millions of dollars.
+An Early Sullivan appellate team with Scott E. Gizer secured a monumental victory on behalf of the title insurance industry when the Nevada Supreme Court agreed with them that title insurers did not agree to insure lenders against the enormous losses they suffered when numerous Homeowners’ Associations foreclosed on their assessment liens, wiping out deeds of trust securing hundreds of millions of dollars.

 Early Sullivan Prevails on Behalf of Lenders in Quite Title/Fraud Claim